 We hold all prepaid funds in a Trust with the Australian Friendly Society (backed by Bendigo Bank).
 It is held on your behalf and we do not have access to these funds.
 They are invested to cover the cost of the service you purchased.
 In the unlikely event that we are not in business when you pass away, your money is protected by the Trust and will be transferred to another funeral director at no additional cost.

-We hope this guide to prepaid cremations has provided you a better understanding of the process.
-For answers to some of our Frequently Asked Questions, read our article Every question you want to ask about Bare prepaid funerals answered.
+We hope this guide to prepaid funerals has provided you a better understanding of the process.
+You can read more information about planning a cremation here; or for answers to some of our Frequently Asked Questions, read our article Every question you want to ask about Bare prepaid funerals answered.